WordPress/openverse/documentation/reference/consent_decision_making.md

   that it is the best decision, then any objection to making the switch would be paramount.

-During this round, as in the question round, the author should not modify the text of the proposal.
+During this round, as in the clarification round, the author should not modify the text of the proposal.
 The focus of the author in this round should be to clarify objections (especially paramount objections) and decide whether the proposal can address them.
 This allows time for participants to fully digest the proposal and raise all objections without further revision happening.
 Participants are expected to help each other decide whether an objection is paramount.
 Whether an objection is paramount can be questioned by the author, but they should prefer to defer to the participants and trust their judgement.

 If there are no paramount objections then the process has finished and the proposal is [approved](#approval).